-It is impossible to predict which MBA specialization will yield the highest paying job, but certain MBA concentrations are popular for a reason:
+It is impossible to predict which MBA concentration will yield the highest paying job, but certain MBA concentrations are popular for a reason:

 - The same Monster.com article cites Technology Management as an MBA concentration that can lead to a high-paying job, with roles like IT Director, Vice President of Technology, and Senior Project Manager drawing salaries between $130,000 and $177,000.

-- Finance is always a solid choice for an MBA specialization as it can prepare you for a wide range of jobs and salaries, which indicates a degree of job and career security.
+- Finance is always a solid choice for an MBA concentration as it can prepare you for a wide range of jobs and salaries, which indicates a degree of job and career security.